CryptozombiesHQ/cryptozombie-lessons/de/1/keccak256.md

 # Put it to the test

-Let's fill in the body of our `_generateRandomDna` function!
+Let's fill in the body of our `_generatePseudoRandomDna` function!
 Here's what it should do:

 1. The first line of code should take the `keccak256` hash of `_str` to generate a pseudo-random hexadecimal, typecast it as a `uint`, and finally store the result in a `uint` called `rand`.